w3f/polkadot-wiki/docs/learn/learn-nominator.md

 Bag3: Max 20, Min 10 - Alice, Bob, Charlie

-The bags are iterated based on _insertion_ order, not _amount at stake_.
+The bags are iterated based stake in decreasing order and within a bag, they are iterated on _insertion_ order, not _amount at stake_.
 So if only five nominating accounts are picked for the electing set, it will be Frank, Georgina, Eve, Dave, Alice.
 Even though Alice has only 10 DOT, she is first in line in Bag3.